 Test Procedure And Results Of HBA1C

 A simple blood test, this testing does not require any special preparation.
-A sample of blood is taken by your doctor or at a pathology lab.
+Blood sample is taken by your doctor or at a pathology lab.
 As a matter of fact, unlike many diabetes-related tests, there is no need to fast while taking this test.
 One can go for it even after having eaten a regular meal.
-HBA1C measures the percentage of hemoglobin that is stuck to glucose, which reflects the concentrated levels of average blood glucose or glycosylated hemoglobin.
+HBA1C measures the percentage of hemoglobin stuck to glucose, which reflects the concentrated levels of average blood glucose or glycosylated hemoglobin.
 It can be measured in percentages or units of mmol.
-Both ways give accurate results which are available to the patient within 24 to 48 hours.
+Both ways give accurate results available to the patient within 24 to 48 hours.
 A normal HbA1c result ranges between 3.5 to 6 percent or 15-42 mmol.

 Also Read: Diabetes Mellitus: Know Your Fasting, Post-Prandial, HBA1C Numbers